 Table of Contents

-Alcohol is a commonly used substance in the USA; nearly 90 percent of adults consume alcohol in their lifetime.
+Alcohol is a commonly used substance in the USA – nearly 90 percent of adults consume alcohol in their lifetime.
 While alcohol can be safe when used in moderation, it has negative ramifications in many areas of life when abused.
-According to the NIAAA, alcohol accounts for 3.3 million deaths a year globally, and approximately 16 million people in the U.S.A. (around the entire population of New York) are affected by alcohol use disorder.
+When consumed in excess this can lead to addiction, and alcohol withdrawal does not follow as automatically.
+According to the NIAAA , alcohol accounts for 3.3 million deaths a year globally, and approximately 16 million people in the USA (around the entire population of New York) are affected by alcohol use disorder (AUD).

-Alcohol withdrawal occurs when a person who consistently and heavily consumes alcohol stops drinking .
+Alcohol withdrawal occurs when a person who consistently and heavily consumes alcohol, stops drinking.
 The body reacts to the sudden lack of alcohol and triggers a physical response.
-Alcohol is a depressant that effects the brain through causing it to produce more GABA (a neurotransmitter with a calming and euphoric effect) and less glutamate (a neurotransmitter responsible for making you excitable).
+Alcohol is a depressant that affects the brain and causes it to produce more GABA (a neurotransmitter with a calming and euphoric effect) and less glutamate (a neurotransmitter responsible for making you excitable).
 When alcohol is continuously misused, the opposite effect occurs, and the brain will produce more glutamate to maintain balance.
 Once the alcohol is withdrawn, the brain will be overstimulated due to the extra production of glutamate.
-This causes withdrawal symptoms , which will last until the brain readapts the absence of alcohol and resumes normal production levels.
+This causes withdrawal symptoms, which will last until the brain readapts to the absence of alcohol and resumes normal production levels.

 Alcohol Withdrawal Symptoms

-For many people, the withdrawal symptoms can start on the more mild side but then increase over time and eventually peaking and easing.
+For many people, the alcohol detox symptoms can start on the more mild side, but then increase over time and eventually peak and subside.

 - Mild sweating